UniLink: App for Exchange Students

 Design

-Picking a visual direction
+Design always begin with a visual direction

 I start off with a mood board consisting of the latest UI trends, key competitors' UI and UX elements, as well as proven UX flows similar to our ideas.